The page has been translated by Gen AI.

 How-to guides

-Users can enter the required information for the Kubernetes Engine and select detailed options to create a service through the Samsung Cloud Platform Console.
+Users can create a service by entering the required information for the Kubernetes Engine and selecting detailed options through the Samsung Cloud Platform Console.

 Create Kubernetes Engine

-You can create and use the Kubernetes Engine service from the Samsung Cloud Platform Console.
+You can create and use the Kubernetes Engine service in the Samsung Cloud Platform Console.

 You can create and manage clusters to use the Kubernetes Engine service.
-After creating a cluster, you can add services needed for operation such as nodes, namespaces, and workloads.
+After creating the cluster, you can add services needed for operation such as nodes, namespaces, and workloads.

 Caution

-• If you directly add a Security Group to nodes created by Kubernetes Engine on the Virtual Server service page, they may be automatically detached because they are not managed by Kubernetes Engine.
+• If you manually add a Security Group to a node created by Kubernetes Engine on the Virtual Server service page, it may be automatically removed because it is not managed by Kubernetes Engine.

-• For nodes, the Security Group must be added/managed in the network settings of the Kubernetes Engine service.
+• For nodes, be sure to add and manage the Security Group in the network settings of the Kubernetes Engine service.

 • Managed Security Group is automatically managed in Kubernetes Engine.

-You can create and use a Kubernetes Engine cluster service from the Samsung Cloud Platform Console.
+You can create and use a Kubernetes Engine cluster service in the Samsung Cloud Platform Console.

 To create a Kubernetes Engine cluster, follow these steps.

-3. Cluster Creation page, enter the information required for service creation, and select detailed options.
+3. Create Cluster page, enter the information needed to create the service, and select detailed options.

 Category